Scan to download

 I mean, a silent meditation retreat is truly unparalleled.

 It’s extremely isolating, maddening, and lonely.
 It forces you to confront anything you haven’t faced before, exploring every corner of your mind, every picture in your head, every door you haven’t opened in years.
-If you do a silent meditation retreat, you’ll face every question you haven’t given yourself space or time to think about.
-It has an incredible clarifying effect on many things: what’s happening in life, relationships, the people you owe, the people you haven’t spent enough time with, the things you haven’t prioritized.
-There are also questions about your death, your childhood, your education, your family, and what you’re doing on this planet.
-Many of these questions you wouldn’t sit down to face every day.
+If you do a silent meditation retreat, you’ll face every question you haven’t given yourself the space or time to think about.
+Many of these are about what’s happening in life, relationships, the people you owe, the people you haven’t spent enough time with, the things you haven’t prioritized.
+There are also questions about your death, your childhood, your education, what you’re doing on this planet.
+Many of these questions you wouldn’t sit down and face every day.
 But if you give yourself enough time to be with yourself, you will face them.

 So that’s why I do it.
 I find its clarifying effect is almost impossible to achieve through any other means.